danijeljw/danijelj/source/je-suivre-rivieres/holiday.md

 # Jour 11 - Melbourne

+Breakfast head on to The Grain Store (03) 9972 6993 @ 517 Flinders St, Melbourne.
+Their speciality is eggs.
+So I'm sure you'll find something they have to offer just to your particular taste.

+Today I want you to spend some time letting yourself become intimate with Melbourne in your own way.
+Find your own lunch and find your own dinner.
+Make your own history and stories.
+See if you can't find the grafitti laneway and snap a few selfies and shots.
+Surprise me.
+Surprise the world.
+Surprise yourself.
+Take a moment to live in a world like I do, and get lost, then find yourself, and then lose the society.

+After dinner I recommend you find the giant clown mouth that is Luna Park.

+Go on the rides.
+Eat fairy floss.
+Ask them to crank up the speed.
+Make yourself almost sick.
+Glorious !

+Once you've had enough, make your way to the airport, you're bound for Adelaide.

+I'll meet you at the airport and bring you to bed and warm cuddles.
+Don't worry, I'm not hijacking your holiday.
+I'm hijacking you. 😘

 # Jour 12 - Adelaide

 Wake up and kiss me good morning.
 Get dressed, and head out.
 You're on your way to see some amazing things today.